MaharzanNaresh/php7/README.md

 * The internal sorting algorithm has been improved, what may result in different sort order of elements that compare as equal.
 * Removed `dl()` function on fpm-fcgi.
 * `setcookie()` with an empty cookie name now issues an `E_WARNING` and doesn’t send an empty set-cookie header line anymore.

+**Invalid class, interface and trait names**

+The following names cannot be used to name classes, interfaces or traits:

+    bool
+    int
+    float
+    string
+    NULL
+    TRUE
+    FALSE

+Furthermore, the following names should not be used.
+Although they will not generate an error in PHP 7.0, they are reserved for future use and should be considered deprecated.

+    resource
+    object
+    mixed
+    numeric